Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Agriculture law handles legal issues affecting the farming and ranching industries.
 An agricultural attorney gives legal advice on real estate, property law, and water rights.
-The agricultural industry must follow many federal and state laws.
-Regulatory agencies like the United States Department of Agriculture (USDA) oversee the industry.
+Individuals and businesses in the agricultural industry must comply with federal and state laws.
+The United States Department of Agriculture (USDA) is the primary federal regulatory agency that oversees the industry.

 Agricultural law encompasses all areas of agricultural operations.
 It includes livestock and crop issues and safety concerns, but also: